chilikla/yerushamayim/README.md

     - platform: yerushamayim
     ```
 - Restart Home Assistant
-- Copy `www/yerushamayim-card.js` to your `www` Home Assistant foler
+- Copy `dist/www/yerushamayim-card.js` or `dist/www/yerushamayim-card-local.js` to your `www` Home Assistant folder
-- Edit your Lovelace dashboard and add to resources `/local/yerushamayim-card.js?v=0.0.79` as JavaScript Module
+- Edit your Lovelace dashboard and add to resources `/local/yerushamayim-card.js?v=1.0.0.` as JavaScript Module
 - Add manual card to your dashboard:
     ```
     type: custom:yerushamayim-card